 3. System Rigidity

 All bearings have a pre-determined bearing life, or a maximum number of rotations the bearing can undergo.
 These rotations impact the inner rings, outer rings, and rolling elements with constant load, which leads to inevitable wear.
-Factors that can lead to excessive wear and shorten the effective lifespan of the bearings include:
+Factors that can result in excessive wear and shorten the effective lifespan of the bearings include:

-With proper maintenance and care, operators can extend the life of bearings to reach or exceed the recommended service life.
+With proper maintenance and care, you can extend the life of bearings to reach or exceed the recommended service life.
 Two of the most important parts of caring for ball and roller bearings include cleaning the bearings and reapplying grease.
-Incorporate these tips to extend the equipment's lifespan:
+Incorporate these tips to extend your equipment's lifespan:

 Working With an Industry Leader in Emerson